chrisaliyuda/3-SalesAnalysis-InsightintoECommerceTransactionsandUnderstandingCustomerBehaviour/README.md

 # Problem 3: What is the month-over-month or year-over-year growth rate in revenue for each product category, and how does it compare to overall revenue growth?
 ![Sales An_page-0003](https://github.com/chrisaliyuda/Sales-Analysis/assets/102206477/6f0592b0-973c-4c38-9954-dde60c6f1135)

+Understanding such massive increase in revenue raised more questions which led to understanding the months that performed well by analyzing the month over month revenue generated.

 # Problem 4: Create a geographical heat map showing the distribution of customer orders by country, and idnetify any regions with particularly high or low sales activity?
 ![Sales An_page-0004](https://github.com/chrisaliyuda/Sales-Analysis/assets/102206477/1cc43b19-26f0-482a-8375-b9f809213f31)